Gustave (crocodile)

-Gustave is a large male Nile crocodile in Burundi who is notorious for being a man-eater, rumored to have killed as many as 200 people on the banks of the Ruzizi River and the northern shores of Lake Tanganyika, between which he roams.
-Though the actual number of victims is difficult to verify, he has obtained near-mythical status and is greatly feared by people in the region.
+Gustave is a man-eating male Nile crocodile that roams the Ruzizi river and the northern shores of Lake Tanganyika in Burundi, Africa.
+Gustave is rumored to have killed as many as 200–300 people, though one more recent estimate states the true figure is probably 60 people or fewer.
+He has obtained a mythical status and is greatly feared by the people in the region.

-Gustave was named by Patrice Faye, a herpetologist who has been studying and investigating him since the late 1990s.
+Gustave was named by Patrice Faye, a herpetologist who has been studying him since the late 1990s.
 Much of what is known about Gustave stems from the film Capturing the Killer Croc, which aired in 2004 on PBS.
-The film documents a capture attempt and study on Gustave.
+The film documents an attempt to capture Gustave.